BTL Regulatory Changes

 The lowest amount us finance costs, so £2,000 x 20% = £400 Tax reduction

-Are you aware of the up and coming taxation that were unveiled in George Osborne’s Summer Budget on 8 July?.
-These changes are being phased in from 2017 and fully implemented by 2020 and will have a significant impact on most landlords.
+New taxation changes are being phased in from 2017 and will be fully implemented by 2020.
+These will have a significant impact on most landlords.

 From 2020 Tax relief will be restricted to 20% for everyone - the reduction will be phased in over the four years.

-The wear & tear allowance of 10% generally calculated as 10% of the gross rents will be abolished in April 2016 - Investors will only be able to deduct the actual cost of replacing furnishings in the tax year of the replacement.
+The wear & tear allowance of 10% generally calculated as 10% of the gross rents was abolished in April 2016.
+Investors will only be able to deduct the actual cost of replacing furnishings in the tax year of the replacement.